ShubhangiRajgure/Project-Healthcare-Appointment-No-Show-Prediction/README.md

 modeling to identify high-risk appointments likely to result in no-shows.

 ## Tools Used
-**1. Python (Pandas, Scikit-learn):** For data preprocessing and building the decision tree prediction model.
+1. **Python (Pandas, Scikit-learn):** For data preprocessing and building the decision tree prediction model.
-**2. Power BI:** For designing interactive dashboards and data storytelling.
+2. **Power BI:** For designing interactive dashboards and data storytelling.
-**3. Microsoft Excel:** For dataset inspection and basic data structuring.
+3. **Microsoft Excel:** For dataset inspection and basic data structuring.

 ## Steps Involved in Building the Project
 1. **Data Collection:** Imported appointment dataset containing details like patient ID, doctor